 The biological, chemical, and physical operations and attributes of a wetland are known as wetland functions.
-Some typical wetland functions include: wildlife habitat and food chain support, surface water retention or detention, groundwater recharge, and nutrient transformation.
+Some typical wetland functions include: wildlife habitat and food chain support, surface water retention or detention, groundwater recharge, and absorption and filtering of nutrients and other pollutants.
 Distinct from these intrinsic natural functions are human uses of and interaction with wetlands.
-Society's utilization and appraisal of wetland resources is referred to as wetland values, which include: support for commercially valuable fish and wildlife, flood control, supply of drinking water, enhancement of water quality, and recreational opportunities.
+Society's utilization and appraisal of wetland resources is referred to as wetland values, which include: support for commercially valuable fish and wildlife species, flood control, supply of drinking water, enhancement of water quality, and recreational opportunities.

 A watershed is a geographic area in which water, sediments, and dissolved materials drain from higher elevations to a common low-lying outlet, basin, or point on a larger stream, lake, underlying aquifer, or estuary.
 Wetlands play an integral role in the ecology and hydrology of the watershed.
-The combination of shallow water, high levels of nutrients, and high primary productivity is ideal for the growth of organisms that form the base of the food web and feed many species of fish, amphibians, shellfish, and insects.
+The combination of shallow water, high levels of nutrients, and high primary productivity (the transformation of the sun’s energy into a potential food source by plants and algae) is ideal for the growth of organisms that form the base of the food web and feed many species of fish, amphibians, shellfish, and insects.
 Many species of birds and mammals rely on wetlands for food, water, and shelter, especially during migration and breeding.
-Wetlands' microbes, plants, and wildlife are part of global cycles for water, nitrogen, and sulfur.
+The microbes, plants, and wildlife in wetlands are part of global cycles for water, nitrogen, and sulfur.
 Furthermore, scientists are beginning to realize that atmospheric maintenance may be an additional wetlands function.
-Wetlands store carbon within their plant communities and soil instead of releasing it to the atmosphere as carbon dioxide.
-Thus wetlands help to moderate global climate conditions.
+Wetlands store carbon within their plant communities and soil instead of releasing it to the atmosphere as carbon dioxide, helping to moderate global climate conditions.

 The specific benefits of wetlands to water quality, flood protection, shoreline erosion, and fish and wildlife habitat are discussed below.

-Wetlands have important filtering capabilities for intercepting surface water runoff from higher dry land before the runoff reaches open water.
-As the runoff water passes through, the wetlands retain excess nutrients and some pollutants and reduce sediment that would clog waterways and affect fish and amphibian egg development.
-In addition to improving water quality through filtering, some wetlands maintain stream flow during dry periods, and many replenish groundwater.
+Wetlands have important filtering capabilities, intercepting surface water runoff from higher dry land before the runoff reaches open water.
+As the runoff water passes through the soil and plants, the wetlands retain excess nutrients and some pollutants and reduce sediment that would clog waterways and affect fish and amphibian egg development.
+In addition to improving water quality through filtering, some wetlands maintain stream flow during dry periods and many replenish groundwater.